 - Confusion about which side of the road to drive on.
 Not everyone drives on the same side of the road as you do.
 Most of the Western Hemisphere drives on the right, with a few exceptions – especially former British Caribbean colonies.
 Most of Europe is also on the right, except the UK, and Africa and Asia have a bit of both, usually depending on their history.
 Beware – sides may change when you cross a border, which can be extremely confusing, like getting off the ferry from France to the UK, for example.

-- New arrivals might want to try driving like the locals do - however badly - but they've had years of experience.
+- New arrivals might want to try driving like the locals do – however badly – but locals have had years of experience.

 - Getting lost in places you don’t know doesn’t help either.